jonathanpotter/jonathanpotter.github.io/README.md

 # jonathanpotter.github.io
-A repository of my personal website.
+A repository of my personal website at www.jonathanpotter.com.